Crumbl Birthday Cookie Recipe (Copycat, Starts with Cake Mix)

 Steps 3 and 4 of making cake mix birthday cookies.
 3, form cookie dough.
 4, bake cookies.

-5. For the frosting, combine the softened cream cheese and butter in a large bowl with a hand held mixer until creamy and smooth.
+1. For the frosting, combine the softened cream cheese and butter in a large bowl with a handheld mixer until creamy and smooth.
 Add cake mix and powdered sugar and continue to mix until you have a pipeable consistency.
 Add enough milk to get the consistency you want.

 Steps 5 and 6 of making birthday cake cookies.
 5, make frosting.
 6, frost cookies.

-• Whisk together the cake mix and flour before adding the dry ingredients.
+• Whisk together the cake mix and flour before adding the wet ingredients.
 This will help combine the ingredients and remove any lumps in the cake mix.

 • Mix the sprinkles in by hand.
-Using a mixer will break up the sprinkles into super small pieces.
+Using a mixer can break the sprinkles down too much.
+Gently folding them in keeps their color and texture intact..

 • Allow the cookies to cool on the baking sheet.
-The residual heat from the baking sheet will continue baking the cookies slightly and set them up perfectly.
+The residual heat finishes baking the cookies and helps them set up perfectly without overbaking.

 • Use room temperature ingredients for the frosting.
-The cream cheese and butter will mix together well at room temperature and create a nice and smooth frosting.
+Softened cream cheese and butter will give you a smooth, creamy frosting that pipes beautifully.

 The Crumbl Cookie flavors are unending.
-Crumbl changes the flavors change weekly and they are constantly adding new and delicious combinations.
-Currently there are over 100 different indulgent flavors.
+Crumbl changes their flavors weekly, and they are constantly adding new and delicious combinations.
+Currently, there are over 100 different indulgent flavors.

 Absolutely!
 These cookies are the perfect substitute for traditional birthday cake.
 In fact, if you are a cookie lover {like myself}, this Crumbl Birthday Cake Cookie couldn’t be a better idea.